“How does this look in real life? What does it mean to be a UX Designer in practice? What will my life be after I’m done with the UX course?”

 If you are fully employed, the experience might be different.
 You’ll have more meetings, coffee breaks, less stress, and more consistent work.
 You’ll have to adapt to the company structure and their work time, but you’ll also have stronger relationships and you won’t have to deal with the business side of your own business.

 If a company is big and they already have a strong UX department, your responsibilities will most likely be more narrow.
 Your work will be less diverse.
-You might be a specialist in one of the sub-areas of UX (researcher, designer, usability analyst, strategist…), and there is a chance you’ll have smaller impact.
+You might be a specialist in one of the sub-areas of UX (researcher, designer, usability analyst, strategist…), and there is a chance you’ll have a smaller impact.

 On the other hand, if a company is smaller, you’ll probably be doing more diverse work.
-You might be the Jack of all trades and have major impact.
+You might be the Jack of all trades and have a major impact.

 All in all,

-if you ask different UX Designers what their day looks like, they’ll probably give you a similar work day as I have.
+if you ask different UX Designers what their day looks like, they’ll probably give you a similar workday as I have.
 But if you ask them about specific work … there no designer will give you the same answer.
 Unless they answer with: it depends.

 Until next time,